nanexcool/defi18n/README.md

 yarn add defi18n // or npm i defi18n

-// require the strings according to your locale const locale = 'en' // there's 'en', 'es' and 'fr const messages = require(`defi18n/${locale}/general.json`)
+// require the strings according to your locale const locale = 'en' // there's 'en', 'es', 'fr, and 'id' const messages = require(`defi18n/${locale}/general.json`)
 ```

-Or copy what you need from the `en`, `es` and `fr` folders (more to come I hope!)
+Or copy what you need from the `en`, `es`, `fr`, and `id` folders (more to come I hope!)

 Use your favorite i18n tool to manage the translation strings.

-Currently there's English, Spanish and French files for:
+Currently there's English, Spanish, French, and Indonesian files for:

 - General
 - Dai Stats